 The VDA Program is designed to reach a final agreement on past due liabilities within two years from the day a holder enters the Program versus an audit which may take several years.
 After completing the Program, Holders are required to fulfill their future annual reporting requirements.

-As of July 1, 2015 close to 300 companies had already completed the VDA Program and have found the process to be fair, efficient, and predictable.
-I hope you will consider the benefits of the VDA Program and enroll.
+As of July 1, 2015 close to 300 companies have already completed the VDA Program and have found the process to be fair, efficient, and predictable.

-The Secretary of State’s Office will be working with enrollees to assist them in completing the program through 2016.
-This website remains available for informational purposes only.
-Delaware VDA
+The Secretary of State’s Office along with its outside vendor will be working with enrollees to assist them in completing the program through 2016.
+Information regarding the program can be found at the Delaware VDA website.

 Department of State Contact